-- A. Are file cabinet drawers closed when not in use? - B. Are employees cautioned to open only one drawer of a multidrawer filing cabinet at a time? - C. Are shelves and filing cabinets, which mahy tip over, secured? - D. Are there cumbustible or flammable materials stored in equipment room or stairwells?
+- A. Do mechanical ventilation and air conditioning systems provide an adequate flow of air (poor air movement, stale odors, etc)? - B. Are broken or defective chairs or equipment removed from use? - A. Are file cabinet drawers closed when not In use? - B. Are employees cautioned to open only one drawer of a multidrawer filling cabinet at a time? - C. Are shelves and filing cabinets, which mahy tip over, secured? - D. Are there cumbustible or flammable materials stored in equipment room or stairwells?